snakers4/silero-stress/README.md

    Published under permissive license (MIT) Silero Stress has zero strings attached - no telemetry, no keys, no registration, no built-in expiration, no keys or vendor lock.

+- **Minimal and minified**

+   Code bloat, unnecessary dependencies and libraries are removed.
+Silero Stress depends only on PyTorch as a neural engine and the Python standard library.

 <br/>

 <h2 align="center">Typical Use Cases</h2>